ProspektsMarch22/get_next_line/README.md

 `buf` is now a two-dimension array, first being the FD, and the last one representing the lines.

 In practice, this can create problems that are memory-related.
-If we were to create an array that can process thousands of files, when we set the `BUFFER_SIZE` to handle millions of bytes by chunk, the memory allocated can be as close to almost all available RAM Memory space available - rendering the program useless since the computer has a failsafe routine to prevent running such memory degrading programs.
+If we were to create an array that can process thousands of files, when we set the `BUFFER_SIZE` to handle millions of bytes by chunk, the memory allocated can be as close to almost all available RAM, rendering the program useless since the computer has a failsafe routine to prevent running such memory demanding programs.

 We can represent the declaration of our `buf` as an equation: